50onRed/vredis/README.md

     True
     >>> r.get('foo')
     'bar'

+hosts parameter is a list of tuples, one for each server.
+Each tuple specifies hostname, port, and ending bucket in the hash ring (out of 255).

+The example above has 2 identical hosts using port 6379, first one gets hashes 0..128, second one gets 129..255.

 ## Current stage

-set, get, mset, and mget have been implemented and tested in VRedis
+dbsize, keys, flushall, set, get, mset, and mget have been implemented and tested in VRedis

 ## TODO